JBlueBird/SnapblocksPro/README.md

+Thank you to ego-lay_atman-bay for the snapblocks-test repo.
+That was AWESOME.
+Ty so much

 # 🧠 SnapBlocks Editor Pro

 hiya!! welcome to **SnapBlocks Editor Pro** — it’s like Scratch, but you TYPE the code instead of dragging it around. and then it magically turns into blocks 😎💥